Muhammad in Islam: Childhood

-Early life

 According to Arab custom, after his birth, infant Muhammad was sent to Banu Sa'ad clan, a neighboring Bedouin tribe, so that he could acquire the pure speech and free manners of the desert.
 There, Muhammad spent the first five years of his life with his foster-mother Halima.
 Islamic tradition holds that during this period, God sent two angels who opened his chest, took out the heart, and removed a blood-clot from it.
 It was then washed with Zamzam water.
-In Islamic tradition, this incident signifies the idea that God purified his prophet and protected him from sin.
+In Islamic tradition, this incident means that God purified his prophet and protected him from sin.

-Islamic belief holds that God protected Muhammad from getting involved in any disrespectful and coarse practice.
-Even when he verged on any such activity, God intervened.
-Prophetic tradition narrates one such incident in which it is said on the authority of Ibn Al-Atheer that while working as herdsman at early period of his life, young Muhammad once told his fellow-shepherd to take care of his sheep so that the former could go to the town for some recreation as the other youths used to do.
-But on the way, his attention was diverted to a wedding party, and he sat down to listen to the sound of music only to soon fall asleep.
-He was awakened by the heat of the sun.
-Muhammad reported that he never tried such things again.

 Around the age of twelve, Muhammad accompanied his uncle Abu Talib in a mercantile journey to Syria, and gained experience in commercial enterprise.
 On this journey Muhammad is said to have been recognized by a Christian monk, Bahira, who prophesied about Muhammad's future as a prophet of God.

-Around the age of twenty five, Muhammad was employed as the caretaker of the mercantile activities of Khadijah, a distinguished Qurayshi lady.
+Around the age of 25, Muhammad was employed as the caretaker of the mercantile activities of Khadijah, a Qurayshi lady.

-Attracted by his noble ethics, honesty and trustworthiness, she sent a marriage proposal to Muhammad through her maid-servant Meisara.
-As Muhammad gave his consent, the marriage was solemnized in the presence of his uncle.